Visual Arts (ART)

 ART 337.
 Digital Media: Print.
 4 Hours.

-Intermediate course covering the theory and practice of digital media as it applies to print.
-Students will be introduced to different printing techniques and outputs, professional and archival printing and the technical properties of the translation of screen-based media to print-based media.
+Intermediate course covering the theory and practice of graphic design as it applies to print.
+Students will be introduced to different printing techniques and outputs, professional and archival printing and the technical properties of the translation of screen to print, including designing posters, logos, packaging, and other design portfolio works.
 Course Information: Same as COM 337.
 Prerequisite: ART 236 or permission of instructor.

 ART 338.
 Digital Media: Web.
 4 Hours.

-Intermediate course covering theory and practice of digital media as it applies to the web.
-Students will create web-based projects incorporating images, animations, sound and video.
-Course also will explore programmatic/systemic relationship between digital media and its uses on the web.
-Course Information: Same as COM 338.
-Prerequisite: COM 236 or ART 236 or instructor approval.
-Topical Area: Journalism/Media Studies.
+Intermediate course covering theory and practice of graphic design as it applies to the web.
+Students will create web-based projects incorporating images, animations, sound and video, while learning HTML & CSS.
+Course will explore programmatic/systemic relationship between digital media, UX, UI, and design.

 ART 339.
 Digital Media: Animation.
 4 Hours.